learn-co-curriculum/dsc-visualizing-activation-functions-lab/README.md

 ## Load a Model

-For this lab, load the saved model `'chest_xray_all_with_augmentation_data.h5'`.
+For this lab, load the saved model `'cats_dogs_downsampled_with_augmentation_data.h5'`.
 This saved file includes both the model architecture and the trained weights.
 See the `model.save()` method for further details.
-The model was built in order to help identify patients with pneumonia.
+The model was built in order to help identify cat and dog pictures.
 Start simply by loading the model and pulling up a summary of the layers.
 (To load the model use the `keras.models.load_model()` function.)

 ```python